 Accessing assignment submissions feedback and marking

-The assignment activity in Moodle allows for the collection of electronically submitted documents.
-Once students upload their files, the person grading the material will need to download the files and, in some instances, provide feedback and grading.
-Feedback can take the form of files as well as simple text.
-A grade can also be applied if the course is using the Moodle gradebook.
+The Assignment activity in Moodle allows for the collection of electronically submitted documents.
+Once students upload their files, the person grading the material can access the submitted files, annotate online and/or download the submitted file as well as provide feedback.
+Feedback can take the form of uploaded files as well as simple text comments.
+A grade can also be applied if required.

-- Click Download all submissions in the Settings block.
+- Click Download all submissions in the Administration block.

 - Double click the downloaded .zip file to view the assignment files.